Supporting your move toward mental wellness

 Currently, we are offering services to adult clients and adolescents (16 yrs+).

 In some cases, an individual may be referred to another therapist or resource.
 This may be the case if the client's primary concerns are outside the therapist's scope.
-For example, it may be unethical for a therapist who specializes in grief counselling to work with someone experiencing active psychosis.
 Additionally, therapy is most effective when trust and rapport are present between client and therapist.
 In situations where there is a disconnect between the client and the therapist, it might be beneficial to discuss a referral to another therapist.

 While many people use the terms interchangeably, some differentiate between the two.
 Counselling may refer to working through a specific issue (e.g., grief) or making a decision (e.g., career) and is generally considered shorter-term.
 While therapy may also include support for specific issues or decision-making, it is often considered longer-term and may explore a broader view of an individual's life, history, or patterns.